Meghan Markle’s Dad Says He’s Thinking About Going To Kensington Palace To See His Daughter Again

 — TMZ (@TMZ) July 18, 2018

 Some find Thomas’ tactics to be like emotional blackmail, as The Loop pointed out.
 Especially his statement that “I had a heart attack, doesn’t anybody care?
 I could actually die soon.
 Does she want this to be the last thing we’ve said to each other?” could be construed as such.
-But at the same time, Thomas is 73-years-old and just underwent heart surgery, so his state of health has declined significantly since Meghan last saw him.
+But at the same time, Thomas is 73 years old and just underwent heart surgery, so his state of health has declined significantly since Meghan last saw him.

 Nobody knows for certain what’s really going on, other than Thomas himself.
 But if his threat is true that he’ll continue to talk to the media unless he hears from his daughter, we may all be hearing much more from Thomas in the near future.